 Once you have a plan in place, it’s important to make sure that it is working as intended by measuring its success along the way.
 You can do this by collecting customer feedback, and tracking performance metrics such as traffic sources and conversion rates so that you can adjust accordingly if necessary.

-If you want to implement a customer-oriented marketing strategy, first determine how you can apply the superior knowledge that you have of your business and your customers.
+If you want to implement a customer-oriented culture, first determine how you can apply the superior knowledge that you have of your business and your customers.
 Secondly, identify ways to gain even more insight into their needs and wants.

 In this way, whenever possible, you can bridge the gap between what’s being provided for customers and how they perceive it.
 You can then inform these customers about this need, and try to put forth a solution that satisfies them and also improves your business.